Power BI security whitepaper

 Dashboards and Dashboard Tiles

-Caches – The data needed by the visuals on the dashboard is usually cached and stored encrypted in Azure SQL Database.
+Caches – The data needed by the visuals on the dashboard is usually cached and stored in the Visual Data Cache described in the following section.
 Other tiles such as pinned visuals from Excel or SQL Server Reporting Services (SSRS) are stored in Azure Blob as images, and are also encrypted.

-Static data – that includes artifacts such as background images and custom visuals that are stored, encrypted, in Azure Blob storage.
+Static data – that includes artifacts such as background images and Power BI visuals that are stored, encrypted, in Azure Blob storage.

-Regardless of the encryption method used, Microsoft manages the key encryption on customers' behalf, in either a secret store or in Azure Key Vault.
+Regardless of the encryption method used, Microsoft manages the key encryption on customers' behalf.

 Data Transiently Stored on Non-Volatile Devices